hexadec/KFGwifi/README.md

 make it work on all Android versions.
 Some versions send the "connected signal" before the phone is connected to the network!
 A lot of different workarounds have to be made and some might not be compatible with the others, so that is why it is buggy sometimes.

-Some changes have to be made before a new release, it is under construction right now